 Crossing over to the European side of Istanbul is a must-do experience to feel a more local side of this cosmopolitan city.

-If you’d like to stay in Moda, I highly recommend this Juliet Rooms & Kitchen Hotel + Hostel.
+If you’d like to stay in Moda, I highly recommend this Juliet Rooms & Kitchen hotel + hostel.
 They have delicious food, clean amenities, beautiful rooms, and are located in a gorgeous street.
+It’s one of the best boutique hotels in Istanbul.

 It’s likely that you can’t do it all on your next visit to Istanbul.
 So if your time is more limited, here are the two things I’d either save for last/consider skipping entirely for better activities in Istanbul.